Outfox the Market Reviews & Login Help

 Additionally, several customers have reported being unable to access their online account for extended periods of time, sometimes for months at a time!

-Another concerning issue connected to the Hero Hub relates to meter readings.
-Multiple reports have surfaced in online reviews with a worrying common thread, namely Outfox the Market not taking submitted readings into account in a timely manner.
+In the past, one concerning issue connected to the Hero Hub relates to meter readings.
+Multiple reports surfaced in online reviews with a worrying common thread, namely Outfox the Market not taking submitted readings into account in a timely manner.

 Outfox the Market Tariffs

-Outfox the Market offers both fixed and variable tariffs for electricity and natural gas:
+Outfox the Market offers both fixed and variable tariffs for electricity and gas:

-Here’s the breakdown of the 12 month Fix’d 19 tariff to give you a clear idea of their pricing:
+Here’s the breakdown of the 12 month Fix’d 20 tariff to give you an idea of the pricing of their cheapest tariff:

 |Type of tariff||Fixed||Fixed|